Today's Articles

 George W. Williams

-On this date, George Washington Williams, a Black historian, minister, officer, and writer, was born in 1849.
+George Washington Williams, a Black historian, minister, officer, and writer, was born on this date in 1849.

 Williams was born in Bedford Springs, PA, and enlisted in the Union Army at 14.
 He served and went on to become a lieutenant colonel in the Mexican Army, and after the fall of Maximilian, he moved west.
-Later Williams attended Howard University and Newton Theological Seminary, eventually becoming a minister.
+Later, Williams attended Howard University and Newton Theological Seminary, eventually becoming a minister.

 After graduation, Williams was ordained as a Baptist minister.
 He held several pastorates, including the historic Twelfth Baptist Church of Boston.
 Williams served as a pastorate in Washington, DC.
 While there, with support from many of the leaders of his time, such as Frederick Douglass and William Lloyd Garrison, Williams founded The Commoner, a weekly journal.